-Another of TORONTO’s 19th century hotels has been given a new lease on life – this time by Streetcar Developments.
+Under the tarp – another of TORONTO’s 19th century hotels which will soon have a new lease on life – thanks to Streetcar Developments.
 The company, headquartered in Riverside (Queen Street East at the Don River), purchased the 126-year-old building and has been working on it for the last couple of years.

 First named Dingman’s Hall after an Alberta oilman, it became the Broadview in 1907.
 Then it was renamed the Lincoln Hotel, then back to the Broadview.
 By the 1970’s it was boarding house with JILLY’S, a strip club on the ground floor.